sokanacademy/Laravel-Fluent-RabbitMQ/README.md

 The only thing you must do is to make sure your event implements `Sokanacademy\RabbitMQ\Support\ShouldPublish` interface and that's it.
 All of the event's public properties will be published, and you can have access to them in your consumer.
+Make sure these properties are primitive or Arrayable.

 If you want your event to be published using a routing key, then consider adding routingKey method to your event: